 General Douglas Macarthur, C-in-C, Allied forces in Japan

-Nothing more revolting has occurred in history of modern world than the senseless assassination of this venerable man.
+Nothing more revolting has occurred in the history of the modern world than the senseless assassination of this venerable man.
 That he should die by violence is one of those bitter anachronisms that seem to refute all logic.
-Gandhiji was one of those prophets who lived far ahead of the times.
+Mahatma Gandhi was one of those prophets who lived far ahead of the times.

 President Truman, USA

-Gandhi was great Indian nationalist, but at the same time he was a leader of international stature.
+Mahatma Gandhi was a great Indian nationalist, but at the same time, he was a leader of international stature.
 His teachings and actions have left a deep impression on millions of people.
-As a teacher and leader, his influence made itself felt not only in India, but everywhere in the world and his death brings great sorrow to all peace loving people.
+As a teacher and leader, his influence made itself felt not only in India but everywhere in the world, and his death brings great sorrow to all peace-loving people.
 Another giant among men has fallen in the cause of brotherhood and peace.
-I know that the people of Asia will be inspired by his tragic death to strive with increased determination to achieve the goals of cooperation and mutual trust for which the Mahatma has now given his life.
+I know that the people of Asia will be inspired by his tragic death to strive with increased determination to achieve the goals of cooperation and mutual trust for which Mahatma Gandhi has now given his life.

 Frans Van Cauwelaert, President of the Belgian Chamber of Deputies

-Resolution of the Council of Republic of France
+Resolution of the Council of the Republic of France

 Bharatmata is writhing in anguish and pain over the loss.
 No man loved Bharatmata and Indians more than Mahatma Gandhi.
 Let the tragedy give the people of India the tune, reason, rhyme and melody for the history of their future.
 I pray that the history of India might be written with the rhythm and tune of the grief that Bharatmata had felt when Mahatma Gandhi fell.

 No one could die a more glorious death than Mahatma Gandhi.
-He was going to the seat of his prayer to speak to his Rama.
+He was going to the seat of his prayer to speak to his Bhagwan Ram.
 He did not die in the bed calling for hot water, doctors or nurses.
 He did not die after mumbling incoherent words in the sick bed.
-He died standing, not even sitting down, Rama was too eager to take him even before he could reach the seat of his prayer.
+He died standing, not even sitting down; Bhagwan Ram was too eager to take him even before he could reach the seat of his prayer.